 The Golffice Indoor Golf Simulator Opens in Louisville

-LOUISVILLE, KY, UNITED STATES, November 24, 2025 /EINPresswire.com/ -- The Golffice, the 24/7 indoor golf simulator concept known for flexible, membership-friendly access and community leagues, today announced the grand opening of its newest location at 10515 Fischer Park Drive, in Louisville, Kentucky.
+LOUISVILLE, KY, UNITED STATES, November 25, 2025 /EINPresswire.com/ -- The Golffice, the 24/7 indoor golf simulator concept known for flexible, membership-friendly access, today announced the opening of its newest location at 10515 Fischer Park Drive in Louisville, Kentucky.
+The facility is now open to customers, with an official grand opening and ribbon-cutting ceremony hosted by Greater Louisville Inc. (GLI), followed by an open house, scheduled for Monday, December 1st at 4:00 PM.

-The Golffice is an “always-on” golf experience, which features private simulator bays, easy online booking with round-the-clock access for members, professional golf lessons, and private events.
-Membership options and online booking for The Golffice location in Louisville are available on the company’s website at www.thegolffice.com.
+The Golffice is an “always-on” golf experience, which features private simulator bays, easy online booking with round-the-clock access for members and non-members, professional golf lessons, and private events.
+Membership options and online booking for The Golffice location in Louisville are available on the company’s website at https://www.thegolffice.com/louisville-ky/

-“Louisville has an active and growing golf community,” said Michael Weber, Chief Golfficer at The Golffice.
-“We make it easy to get quality reps, play world-class courses virtually, or host team events; day or night, rain or shine.”
+“We’re excited to introduce a true 24/7/365 golf experience in Louisville.
+Our community is already home to an active and growing group of golfers and this addition gives players even more opportunities to enjoy the game, especially on days when playing outdoors isn’t possible.
+We also offer many family-friendly games, including miniature golf, putt-putt, and par 3 options, so the whole family can get in on the fun” said J.P.
+Davis, Owner of the Louisville Golffice location.

 The Golffice location in Louisville offers: